 Having a measurement partner, like Adjust, helps you navigate the world of OTT, extend your performance measurement capabilities to CTV apps, and start making data-powered decisions in this exciting new space.

-And if you would like to find out more about OTT measurement, our dedicated page breaks down our OTT/CTV solution.
+And if you would like to find out more about OTT and CTV measurement, our dedicated page breaks down CTV AdVision solution.